k8snetworkplumbingwg/multus-cni/docs/thick-plugin.md

 #### Chroot configuration

-In thick plugin case, delegate CNI plugin is executed by multus-daemon from Pod, hence if the delegate CNI requires resources in container host, for example unix socket or even file, then CNI plugin is failed to execute because multus-daemon runs in Pod.
+In the thick plugin case, delegate CNI plugin is executed by multus-daemon from Pod, hence if the delegate CNI requires resources in container host, for example unix socket or even file, then CNI plugin is failed to execute because multus-daemon runs in Pod.
 Multus-daemon supports "chrootDir" option which executes delegate CNI under chroot (to container host).

 This configuration is enabled in deployments/multus-daemonset-thick.yml as default.

+#### Resource requests/limits

+When running in thick plugin mode, the delegate CNI plugin runs inside the multus pod and it shares the resource requests/limits of the multus pod.
+You may need to increase the memeory/CPU limits on the multus pod if the delegate CNI requires additional resources.